javaSpock/edify.io/docs/README.md

+# Developer Notes

 **Planned architecture:**

 - CloudFoundry or OpenShift for PAAS
   - Could also consider using IAAS (AWS, Linode) and self-installed packages instead
+  - Docker on AWS would be cool, though I think a PaaS would be more ideal
-- MongoLab or MongoHQ for DBAAS
+- ~~MongoLab or MongoHQ~~ Amazon RDS for DBAAS
 - MaxCDN or other for CDN
   - Probably not required, but good to plan ahead
 - Google+ and Yahoo for external user login